theabhirath/theabhirath.github.io/_posts/2021-04-31-imperative.md

 # Conclusion

 If you’d made it this far, I’d like to thank you for continuing to read through till the end.
-It’s readers like you who inspire me to write.
+It’s readers like you who inspire me to write!

-In the next article, I will be talking about function evaluation strategies, before we return to talk about declarative programming.
+In the next article, I will be talking about function evaluation strategies.
 Until next time!

----

-_Thanks for reading!
-I hope you’ve enjoyed reading this article._